pity7736/nyoibo/docs/usage.rst

 Visibility
 ----------

-All fields are public and immutable by default, so so it will create getter, property but not setter.
+All fields are public and immutable by default, so it will create getter, property but not setter.
 You can change this behavior with ``private=True`` or ``immutable=False`` arguments on fields.
 Fields with ``private=True`` will not create getter or setter.
 Fields with ``immutable=False`` will create getter,